-Due to the outpatient setting of the Counseling Center, we are only able to treat students with mild to moderate symptoms.
+Due to the outpatient setting of the Counseling Center, we are only able to treat students with mild symptoms.
 Each case will be assessed on an individual basis in order to make recommendations that best fit each student's needs.

 What does treatment look like?

-All students seeking services at the Counseling Center must first complete an initial assessment by calling or walking into the Counseling Center to schedule an initial assessment.
-When you arrive for this appointment you will be asked to complete paperwork before meeting with a therapist for a 45 to 50 minutes to discuss your concerns.
-Following your assessment, your therapist will then meet with the Eating Disorders Treatment Team (EDTT) to review your case and make recommendations.
+All students seeking services at the Counseling Center must first complete an initial consultation by calling or walking into the Counseling Center to schedule an initial consultation.
+When you arrive for this appointment you will be asked to complete paperwork before meeting with a counselor for a 45 to 50 minutes to discuss your concerns.
+Following your consultation, your counselor will then meet with the Eating Disorders Management Team (EDMT) to review your case and make recommendations.

 Treatment for eating and body image concerns typically consists of three main components: psychotherapy, nutrition counseling, and medical monitoring.

-What is the Eating Disorders Treatment Team (EDTT)?
+What is the Eating Disorders Management Team (EDMT)?

-The EDTT is a group of specialized clinicians at the Counseling Center who meet weekly to discuss students identified with eating or body image concerns.
+The EDMT is a group of specialized clinicians at the Counseling Center who meet weekly to discuss students identified with eating or body image concerns.
 These clinicians have clinical experience and competency in the area of eating disorders.
-The EDTT's role is to provide oversight to students who have eating or body image concerns, discuss progress, and make recommendations.
+The EDMT's role is to provide oversight to students who have eating or body image concerns, discuss progress, and make recommendations.